IntersectMBO/plutus/doc/tutorials/basic-apps.rst

    import Playground.Contract

-After that, we can compile the contract and create a simulation.
+After that, you can compile the contract and create a simulation.
 The following action sequence results in two transactions that lock the funds and then distribute them to the two recipients.

 .. figure:: images/playground-basic-app-simulation.png